 - for archival purposes that affect the public interest or serve scientific or historical research purposes, or for statistical reasons according to art.
 89 para.
 1 GDPR, if the relevant right is likely to make it impossible to realise the goals of such processing or to seriously hinder them.

 - for the assertion, exercise or defence of legal claims.

 If we have made the personal data public and if we are required by art.
 17 GDPR to delete it, we will take appropriate measures in consideration of the available technologies and their implementation costs to inform the parties responsible for the processing of the personal data that you have requested that they delete all links to such personal data, including copies or replications.

 You have the right to demand that we limit the processing of your data if one of the following conditions occurs:

 - you contest the accuracy of the personal data (and such data has been stored for a period that has allowed us to check its accuracy),

 - the processing is unlawful and, instead of deleting the personal data, you have decided to demand that the usage of such data be limited;

 - we no longer require the personal data to achieve the purposes for which it was collected but you require the data to assert, exercise or protect legal claims, or

-- you have submitted an objection to the processing of your data according to article 21 paragraph 1 GDPR, if it has not yet been determined whether our company's legitimate purposes override your legitimate purposes.
+- you have submitted an objection to the processing of your data according to art.
+21 para.
+1 GDPR, if it has not yet been determined whether our company’s legitimate purposes override your legitimate purposes.